Concept to Reality

 Researching a Vessel

 Historical research is often the first step in building a custom ship model.
 Sometimes drawings of the vessel have survived; this may be particularly true for Navy ships, not so much for merchant vessels.
-Depending how far back in time we go, the information becomes sparse and much harder to find.
-A variety of artwork such as carvings, etchings, paintings and even surviving models, may sometimes be our best source of information for vessels of the 16th century and earlier.
+Depending how far back in time we go, the information becomes sparse and much harder to find, if there's even anything to be found!

 Photo of ship